-It is vital that you should take the time to learn how to be a good file manager with File Explorer in Windows or Finder in Mac to protect your work is vital.
-You don’t need to be as pedantic as I am, but you should definitely review how your manuscript files are saved, protected and backed up.
+It is vital that you should take the time to learn how to be a good file manager with File Explorer in Windows or Finder in Mac to protect your work.

 However, setting up a simple system, as I have outlined above, does not take much time at all.

 If you manage your files correctly, you will be secure knowing that whatever goes wrong, your manuscript will always be safe and secure.